Ahmed-Sadawi/Data-Structures-Explanation-for-Beginners/Array/Expanaition.md

 **Pros:**
 - Simple to implement and use
-- Fast access using index
+- Fast access using the index

 **Cons:**
 - Fixed size (cannot grow or shrink after creation)